 We believe that water is also a fundamental human right, indispensable to every community around the world.
-With water scarcity impacting nearly 3 billion people worldwide today, including people in communities where we operate, there is a strong imperative for companies like PepsiCo to deploy their expertise and resources to address this issue.
+With over 2 billion people living in countries experiencing high water stress, including people in communities where we operate, there is a strong imperative for companies like PepsiCo to deploy their expertise and resources to address this issue.

-From the very beginning of Performance with Purpose (PwP) in 2006, water stewardship has been one of our top priorities.
+From the very beginning of our sustainability journey in 2006, water stewardship has been one of our top priorities.
 We knew then that our ability to manage water was inextricably linked to the success of our business and of the local communities where we operate.
-We were one of the first companies of our size to acknowledge water as a human right, and in order to do our part, we needed to take an integrated approach to watershed management, from improving water use efficiency on farms and in manufacturing facilities, to replenishing local water in the regions that are most at risk and where we operate, to increasing safe water access for the most vulnerable.
-We have learned from our efforts of the last decade and consulted with partners and independent experts to inform the water stewardship goals that went into our PwP 2025 agenda.
-As a result, we have significantly raised the bar from our first set of Performance with Purpose goals.
-Our PwP 2025 goals are more comprehensive in their scope and focused on a holistic view of our value chain and the watersheds where we operate.
+We were one of the first companies of our size to acknowledge water as a human right, and in order to do our part, we needed to take an integrated approach to watershed management, from improving water-use efficiency on farms and in manufacturing facilities, to replenishing local water in the regions that are most at risk and where we operate, to increasing safe water access for the most vulnerable.
+We have learned from our efforts of the last decade and consulted with partners and independent experts to inform the water stewardship goals that went into our 2025 sustainability agenda.
+As a result, we have significantly raised the bar from our first set of sustainability goals.
+Our 2025 sustainability goals are more comprehensive in their scope and focused on a holistic view of our value chain and the watersheds where we operate.

 We have set a number of interconnected goals that aim to contribute to our Positive Water Impact – meaning our efforts and partnerships will be designed to enable long-term, sustainable water security for our business and others who depend on water availability.
 This robust view of water stewardship is espoused by organizations such as The Nature Conservancy and the World Wildlife Fund, and aligns with a number of the UN Sustainable Development Goals.